ACCESS-NRI/ILAMB-workflow/docs/source/ilamb_note.md

                             Precipitation/GPCP2 CLM50n18r229 pr
 ```
 Here we have run the command on some inputs in our test directory.
 You will see a list of the confrontations we run and the variables which are required or their synonyms.
 What is missing in this tutorial is the text coloring which will indicate if a given model has the required variables.

-We have finish the introduction of basic `ilamb` usage.
-We believe you have some understanding of `ilamb` and cont wait to use it. if you still have any question or you want some developer level support, you can find more detail in their [official tutorial](https://www.ilamb.org/doc/tutorial.html).